-Students are required to complete a total of 90 credit hours for graduation.
+Students matriculating in 1993 and thereafter are required to complete a total of 90 credit hours for graduation.
 Other graduation requirements include the following:

-- (1) a cumulative grade point average of at least 2.3 on a 4.0 scale; - (2) completion of all basic-level and advancedlevel required courses; - (3) completion of a substantial research paper; - (4) completion of the equivalent of six semesters of full-time resident study or eight semesters of part-time resident study; and - (5) completion of all degree requirements within 66 months of matriculation.
+- (1) a cumulative grade point average of at least 2.3 on a 4.0 scale for students matriculating in 1994 and thereafter. - (2) completion of all basic-level and advanced-level required courses; - (3) completion of a substantial research paper; (4) completion of the equivalent of six semesters of full-time resident study or eight semesters of part-time resident study; and (5) completion of all degree requirements within 66 months of matriculation.